 Joel’s Tweet was a simple act that resulted in an online movement of solidarity and became a central point of conversation for the broader community.
 A strong and unified message of positivity was sent countering the negative stereotypes portrayed in mainstream media.
 Joel’s TEDx talk showcased an outstanding local example of how the power of social media can be harnessed for positive change.

 Social media creates the power to build communities, to encourage change, to persuade and open up discussions.

 Share this article to social using the side bar.

 Joel’s social post provides a perfect platform to gather support and rally a community around a common cause.
 In a similar way, business leverages social media as a tool to build communities of consumer advocates around their brands by connecting with people on the things that matter most in their lives.
 Shared values and ideals connect a brand’s message to the community.

-As we know, people tend to trust what their friends think of a business or product far more than they trust an advertised message that is thrust upon them, so these endorsements becomes powerful word-of-mouth.
+As we know, people trust what their friends think of a business or product far more than they trust an advertised message that is thrust upon them, so these endorsements becomes powerful word-of-mouth.

-Identify what your core customers care about and show them that you’re there with them, that your brand genuinely stands for something.
+Identify what your core customers care about and show them you’re there with them, that your brand genuinely stands for something.
 It is no longer relevant for products or services to simply shout ‘Buy me!’.
 Succeed in social media by giving your community a way to align with your values and be part of a shared community, give them ideas worth spreading.

 (Photo courtesy of TEDx Adelaide)